PedGit025/NetLogo_ABM/README.md

 The model uses an agent-based approach with two main types of agents:
 - **Patches** represent units of terrain and hold information about elevation, soil saturation, sediment, and IF they have experienced a landslide.
 - **Turtles** represent trees that grow on patches with sufficiently high elevation.
-Trees are removed if a landslide occurs nearby (neighbor).
+Trees are removed if a landslide happen on the same patch.
+Trees are pulsing green to visually see trees are absorbing water, pulsing black indicating the patch used to have a tree but is not landslid.

 Each tick (time step), the model performs the following actions:
 1. **Rainfall** increases soil saturation across all patches.